 - The National Institute of Standards and Technology has a Walk Through Time that’s full of intriguing tidbits for your classroom timeline.

-- The National Watch and Clock Museum has a glossary page with all the special timekeeping terms.
+- Exactly What Is Time has a glossary page with all the special timekeeping terms.

 - Cinderella gives some awesome opportunities to connect clocks with reading.